RoxanneJCoelho/RoxanneJCoelho/README.md

 - 👋 Hi, I’m @RoxanneJCoelho
 - 🌱 I have a degree in Biology
 - 👀 I’m currently learning Software Development
-- 😄 Hobbies: crochet, reading, hanging out w/friends
+- 😄 Hobbies: crochet, cudding cats, picnics w/friends, hiking, reading

 <!---
 RoxanneJCoelho/RoxanneJCoelho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.